supahnerdy/supahnerdy.github.io/arch-linux.md

 * `exit` --> exits the chroot environment
 * `reboot` --> restarts the machine

 If all the steps above have been done correctly, then your system should reboot into Arch Linux and prompt you to login with the root user (with the password you created earlier).
-Congrats on completing the first section! 🥳
+Congrats on completing this first section! 🥳

 <img width="500" alt="lsblk" src="https://cdn.discordapp.com/attachments/364563015917502466/1038149441728806942/image.png">

 # Modifications
 Now that you have successfully installed Arch Linux, it's time to explore one of Arch Linux's greatest features, which is seamless **customization**.
 This guide will show you just a few ways you can customize your new VM to your liking.